jessicamcinchak/hallo-sandbox/README.md

-# hallo-sandbox
+# live-editor-prototype

-Renders a list of editable html elements as React components using Hallo's live content editor.
+Renders a list of editable html elements, in the straight-forward design of a blog or similar content-entry form interface, using [React](http://facebook.github.io/react/) with [Hallo.js](http://hallojs.org) to edit text in-place.

+As a technical prototype exercise, I'm using jQuery plugin helper methods to manage Hallo's events, and then I bind them to reusable React UI components.
+With React, my components act like functions - they take in data (as state or props) and render HTML (in this case simple text fields).
+I'm adopting ES6 classes among other new JavaScript features, supported by React v0.13.0, and compiling my code with `gulp-babel` and `gulp-react` node modules.

 ## Dev